Pimond/PerfPi/README.md

 - **Slow startup**: First launch may take a few seconds while hardware sensors initialise.
 Subsequent launches should be faster thanks to background initialisation and on-demand updates.
 - **Tray icon missing**: Ensure `Assets/Piperf.ico` exists and remains marked as a WPF resource.
 The tray loader now uses the application resource stream and falls back to `SystemIcons.Application` if the icon cannot be found.
 - **Missing metrics**: LibreHardwareMonitor sometimes needs elevated rights for certain sensors.
-Run once as administrator if GPU temperatures stay blank.
+Run once as administrator if CPU temperatures stay blank.

 ## License